Internationally known Kazakh people

 Abdulmansur Ablai was a Sultan until he was declared Khan of the Middle Horde in 1771.
 He played a significant role in the union of the three Kazakh Hordes.
 Ablai Khan maintained an austere and thoroughly organized hierarchy of power and a strong army.
 At the same time, he developed a network of diplomatic and commercial connections with Russia, China and the Khanates of Zhungaria, Bukhara and Khiva.

 In 1740, he swore loyalty to Russia and requested integration.
 This saved him from imprisonment by the Zhungars: in 1740 he has released thanks to the intervention of a Russian embassy.
 In 1772 he reconfirmed his vow of loyalty to Russia.
 The Russians amply demonstrated their gratitude for the service rendered to them by Ablai Khan.
 The peaceful submission of a major part of the Kazakh steppe was rewarded with annual transfers of money and other forms of support.
 Ablai Khan’s head was displayed on the 100 tenge banknote (now replaced by a coin).

 Kenensary Kasymov (1841 – 1847), a grandson of Ablai Khan, was declared khan of the Kazakhs when the Russian Empire was already fully in control of Kazakhstan.

-Kenesary Khan’s popular rise was in defiance of Russian control of Kazakhstan, and his time as khan was spent in continuous fighting with the Russian imperial forces until his death in 1847.
+Kenesary Khan’s rise in popularity was in defiance of Russian control of Kazakhstan, and his time as khan was spent in continuous fighting with the Russian imperial forces until his death in 1847.

-During the last decade, Kenesary Khan has become increasingly regarded as a hero in Kazakh literature and media.
-This, however, is a relatively recent trend since more outspoken views were not possible until Kazakhstan was no longer part of the USSR.
+During the last decade of his life, Kenesary Khan had become increasingly regarded as a hero in Kazakh literature and media.
+This however, is a relatively recent view as more outspoken views were not possible until Kazakhstan was no longer part of the USSR.